Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

     // UserDaoService.java
     public User findOne(int id) {
         // Here we need to make use of a predicate and we need to make use it because
-        // suppose I have a user id if I have a user then I want to check if his Id = id which passed in
+        // suppose I have a user id if I have a user then I want to check if his Id is equal to the passed in id
 		// if they are same then we want to get that user and we want to return it back Predicate<? super User> predicate = user -> user.getId().equals(id);
 		return users.stream().filter(predicate).findFirst().get();
 		// the way we can retrieve a specific user from this list by making use of functional programming
 		// for this we will convert the users list to a stream and from the list we want to filter based on a predicate
-		// so now we would want to findFirst one which is matching that id this would return a optional back on which you need to do a get()
+		// so now we would want to find first one which is matching that id and this would return a optional back on which you need to do a get()
 	}
   ```
 - Now we need to call this method from our RestController as shown below